 - (c) otherwise negated absolutely.

-- Subject to this clause 11, returns will only be accepted provided that:
+- Returns will only be accepted provided that:

-- (b) the Supplier has agreed that the Goods are defective; and
+- (a) the Supplier has agreed that the Goods are defective; and

-- In the case of second hand Goods, unless the Client is a consumer under the CCA, the Client acknowledges that it has had full opportunity to inspect the second hand Goods prior to delivery and accepts them with all faults and that to the extent permitted by law no warranty is given by the Supplier as to the quality or suitability for any purpose and any implied warranty, statutory or otherwise, is expressly excluded.
-The Client acknowledges and agrees that the Supplier has agreed to provide the Client with the second-hand Goods and calculated the Price of the second-hand Goods in reliance of this clause 11.10.
+- In the case of second hand Goods, the Client acknowledges that it has had full opportunity to inspect the second hand Goods prior to delivery and accepts them with all faults and that to the extent permitted by law no warranty is given by the Supplier as to the quality or suitability for any purpose.

 - The Supplier may in its absolute discretion accept non-defective Goods for return in which case the Supplier may require the Client to pay handling fees of up to ten percent (10%) of the value of the returned Goods plus any freight costs.